versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Producer.md

 #### producer.observer.on("close")
 {: #producer-observer-on-close .code}

-Emitted when the producer is closed.
+Emitted when the producer is closed for whatever reason.

 #### producer.observer.on("pause")
 {: #producer-observer-on-pause .code}